-- 49 Stress Test 18: Governments in ICANN's Governmental Advisory Committee (GAC) amend their operating procedures to change from consensus decisions to majority voting for advice to ICANN's Board. - Consequence(s): Under current Bylaws, ICANN must consider and respond to Governmental Advisory Committee advice, even if that advice is not supported by consensus.
+49 Stress Test 18: Governments in ICANN's Governmental Advisory Committee (GAC) amend their operating procedures to change from consensus decisions to majority voting for advice to ICANN's Board.

+50 Consequence(s): Under current Bylaws, ICANN must consider and respond to

+Governmental Advisory Committee advice, even if that advice is not supported by consensus.
 A majority of governments, for example, could thereby approve Governmental Advisory Committee advice that restricted free expression.

-EXISTING ACCOUNTABILITY PROPOSED ACCOUNTABILITY MEASURES MEASURES Current ICANN Bylaws (Article XI) require One proposed measure would amend ICANN to try to find a mutually acceptable ICANN Bylaws (Article XI, Section 2, item solution for Governmental Advisory 1j) to require trying to find a mutually Committee advice. acceptable solution only where Governmental Advisory Committee advice This is required for any Governmental was supported by Governmental Advisory Advisory Committee advice, not just for Committee consensus.
-Governmental Advisory Committee consensus advice.
-The Governmental Advisory Committee could change its Operating Principle 47 to Today, Governmental Advisory Committee use majority voting for formal
+EXISTING ACCOUNTABILITY MEASURES - - - - - - PROPOSED ACCOUNTABILITY MEASURES 51 Current ICANN Bylaws (Article XI) require ICANN to try to find a mutually acceptable solution for Governmental Advisory Committee advice.
+54 One proposed measure would amend ICANN Bylaws (Article XI, Section 2, item 1j) to require trying to find a mutually acceptable solution only where 52 This is required for any Governmental Advisory Committee advice, not just for Governmental Advisory Committee Governmental Advisory Committee advice was supported by Governmental Advisory Committee consensus.
+53 consensus advice.
+Today, Governmental Advisory Committee adopts formal advice according to its Operating Principle 47: "consensus is understood to mean the practice of adopting decisions by general agreement in the absence of any formal objection."
+But the Governmental Advisory Committee 55 The Governmental Advisory Committee could change its Operating Principle 47 to use majority voting for formal Governmental Advisory Committee advice, but ICANN bylaws would require trying to find a mutually acceptable solution only on advice that had Governmental Advisory Committee consensus. may at any time change its procedures to use majority voting instead of its present consensus.
+56 GAC can still give ICANN advice at any time, with or without consensus.